DerHirschi/AX25_POPT/README.md

 #### Supported languages:
 - German
 - English
 - Dutch  (Thanks to Patrick for the Dutch translation)
+- French (Thanks to ClaudeMa)